 This one "little detail", changing the gender of the main character, is what cascaded into everything else.
 The old Star Wars could not have functioned outside the traditional body of legends that we are all familiar with, that have a guy wielding the big sword, or bow, or bludgeon.
 The wielder of the scepter of power is now a woman, and that changes everything.
 You may see some of the same changes today, in the real world around you, of which art is merely the mirror and the metaphor.

 It is then perhaps fitting that one of the last scenes in Star Wars: The Last Jedi has Rey triumphant, in full possession of her powers, lifting the boulders that were blocking the exit at the back of the cave, saving the Resistance and allowing the story to continue.
 It is the same powerful image as Yoda force-lifting the ship out of the waters ("judge me by my size, do you?") except, of course, for that one little detail that turns the world upside down.

 Cosmic scale drama

 After all is said and done, was this a good movie?

 I thought it was great.
-I am particularly averse to drama - except when dramatic conflict has a good reason to exist and tells a good story.
-This movie delivered drama at cosmic scales, not unlike the third episode in the original Mass Effect trilogy.
+I am quite averse to drama - except when dramatic conflict has a good reason to exist and tells a good story.
+This movie delivered drama on a cosmic scale, not unlike the third episode in the original Mass Effect trilogy.
 There was little that I thought was gratuitous - except for Finn and Rose in the casino perhaps.
 There weren't many loose ends, with the one exception of the missing story of Snoke; but now he's dead so it doesn't matter anymore.